readthedocs/ethicalads.io/content/posts/2022-stopping-ad-fraud.md

 - We do some additional scrutiny on the clients viewing our ads.
-- Our vetting process for incoming publishers has become more formalized and got a few additional steps to ensure sites on our network stay high quality.
+- Our vetting process for incoming publishers has become more formalized and got a few additional steps to ensure sites on our network are a good fit.
 - We now have a system that alerts us to significant changes in traffic (quantity or quality) to a publisher.
 - We have a live publisher KPIs dashboard that can show trends and key metrics for all our publishers at once.

-As we grow, size may not always be our best defense, but we intend to make sure our network stays exclusive and high quality.
+As we grow, size may not always be our best defense, but we intend to make sure our network stays exclusive, secure, and high quality.

 Thanks for coming along with us on this journey to build an ethical ad network and an introduction to the shadier side of the ad business.